dch42/dl_attachments/README.md

 # dl_attachments
 Download and print email attachments.
+Printing is handled using `lpr`.

 ## Setup 🔧
 clone the repo and change to directory: